EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Additional Quantitative Results

-\textbf{Benchmarks.} We further evaluate EraseLoRA on RemovalBench~\citep{wei2025omnieraser}, which provides 68 paired samples with ground-truth images after target removal.
-We also consider OmniPaint-Bench~\citep{yu2025omnipaint}, which offers 1,300 paired samples.
-However, we find that 1,000 samples overlap with RORD~\citep{sagong2022rord}, and the remaining 300 samples exhibit notable inconsistencies between the input and ground-truth images, such as mismatched colors in unmasked regions (see Fig.~\ref{fig:appendix_ominpaintbench}).
-Therefore, we exclude OmniPaint-Bench~\citep{yu2025omnipaint} from our evaluation, as its samples do not provide reliable ground-truth backgrounds for fair quantitative comparison.
+\textbf{Benchmarks.} We further evaluate EraseLoRA on RemovalBench~\cite{wei2025omnieraser}, which provides 68 paired samples with ground-truth images after target removal.
+We also consider OmniPaint-Bench~\cite{yu2025omnipaint}, which offers 1,300 paired samples.
+However, we find that 1,000 samples overlap with RORD~\cite{sagong2022rord}, and the remaining 300 samples exhibit notable inconsistencies between the input and ground-truth images, such as mismatched colors in unmasked regions (see Fig.~\ref{fig:appendix_ominpaintbench}).

-Although unpaired and paired metrics can partially reflect object removal quality, they remain insufficient to determine whether removal is semantically successful.
-In particular, these scores cannot verify whether the removed object truly disappears without leaving residual foreground traces, nor whether the reconstructed background is contextually plausible.
-To complement these limitations, we introduce a VLM-based semantic evaluation, GPT-Metric, scored on a 0–100 scale.
-This metric assesses object removal from a semantic perspective through (1) a removal success rate, which determines whether the target object is correctly perceived as absent without any traces, and (2) a semantic perceptual score, which evaluates the overall perceptual quality of the reconstructed background, including contextual consistency and hallucination artifacts.
-Detailed quantitative results using this metric are reported in Tab.~\ref{tab:appendix_opiv7_rord_results} and Tab.~\ref{tab:appendix_removalbench_results}.
+Therefore, we exclude OmniPaint-Bench~\cite{yu2025omnipaint} from our evaluation, as its samples do not provide reliable ground-truth backgrounds for fair quantitative comparison.

 \textbf{Extended metrics.} For unpaired object removal, we use three evaluation metrics: Foreground Similarity (FG Sim.), Background Similarity (BG Sim.), and Background Preservation (BG Pres.).
-For paired object removal, we further report representative fidelity metrics, PSNR, SSIM~\citep{wang2004ssim}, and LPIPS~\citep{zhang2018lpips}, to compare predictions against ground-truth backgrounds.
-Following the evaluation protocol of RemovalBench~\citep{wei2025omnieraser}, all paired metrics are computed on masked regions to measure pixel-level accuracy, structural consistency, and perceptual similarity (see Tab.~\ref{tab:appendix_removalbench_results}).
+For paired object removal, we further report representative fidelity metrics, PSNR, SSIM~\cite{wang2004ssim}, and LPIPS~\cite{zhang2018lpips}, to compare predictions against ground-truth backgrounds.
+Following the evaluation protocol of RemovalBench~\cite{wei2025omnieraser}, all paired metrics are computed on masked regions to measure pixel-level accuracy, structural consistency, and perceptual similarity (see Tab.~\ref{tab:appendix_removalbench_inference_cost}, left).